Dynamical Similarity in Multisymplectic Field Theory: Contact Reduction of Lagrangian Systems

-which is precisely the multisymplectic field equation for $\psi$, with the formal total derivative operator $D_{\mu}$ reducing to the usual action-independent $\partial/\partial x^{\mu}$.
-Consequently, we have demonstrated that the Herglotz Lagrangian calculated according to (\ref{Eq:ActionDensityandLH}) correctly reproduces the dynamics of the original system; moreover, this new description makes no reference to $\rho$, confirming our statement that this scaling variable plays no role in the dynamical evolution of the physically-observable degrees of freedom.
-The symmetry-reduced system is then multicontact or pre-multicontact, depending upon the Lagrangian form $\Theta_{L^H}$; a detailed discussion of the geometry of the symmetry-reduced space is postponed until section (\ref{Subsec:ContactReductionHamiltonian}), having presented both the Lagrangian and Hamiltonian formalisms.\\
+We have thus shown that the Herglotz Lagrangian (\ref{Eq:ActionDensityandLH}) correctly reproduces the dynamics of the original system, whilst making no reference to $\rho$, confirming that this scaling variable plays no role in the dynamical evolution of the observable degrees of freedom.

-We conclude this section with a number of remarks: firstly, the procedure we have outlined above is often far more straightforward in practice.
-The vast majority of field theories of interest, which admit dynamical similarities, such as scalar field theories, bosonic string theory, and even General Relativity, do not require spacetime coordinate reparameterisations; in this case, we modify the reduction process slightly.
-The vector fields (\ref{Eq:ScalingSymSigmaBar}) and \ref{Eq:ScalingSymSigma}) remain valid, setting $A=0$; we also seek a scaling function $\xi = \phi^{1/B}$, as before; however, instead of identifying $\xi=e^{\rho}$, we must take $\xi=e^{\rho/\Lambda}$.
-This serves to ensure that the Lagrangian acquires the final form $L=e^{\rho}f(\rho_{\mu},\psi,\psi_{\mu})$, which is essential for the subsequently-derived Herglotz Lagrangian to produce the correct on-shell dynamics.\\